 At karuna, we believe that science can offer us insight into our suffering and our yearning for inner peace.
 Therefore, all of our offerings are based upon scientific research and practices that blend ancient wisdom and Western psychology, especially in the areas of positive psychology, happiness and wellbeing studies, and the mind-body connection.
-Our programs are rooted in the growing body of research that demonstrates that when we start asking what is right with us instead of what is wrong with us, we can radically improve our mental health and wellbeing.
-To truly understand and appreciate what makes the karuna experience unique, a brief exploration of evidence-based practice is warranted.
+We are rooted in the growing body of research that demonstrates that when we start asking what is right with us instead of what is wrong with us, we can radically improve our mental health and wellbeing.
+To truly understand and appreciate what makes karuna unique, a brief exploration of evidence-based practice is warranted.

 What is evidence-based practice?

 Evidence-based practice, or EBP, is the process of collecting, processing, and implementing research findings to develop and improve interventions and outcomes.
 In other words, any decisions one makes in the implementation of a particular program or practice must be made based on scientific evidence, not just on opinion.
 Starting off in medicine in the early 1990s, the concept of EBP has since spread to other fields, such as nursing, psychology, and education.